 The Texas Uniform Trade Secret Act (“TUTSA”) creates a presumption in favor of granting protective orders to preserve Houston trade secrets.
 This gives courts the power to seal filings and records, to limit disclosure of information to only attorneys and experts, and to order parties not to disclose trade secrets exposed during the course of litigation.
 Courts routinely issue protective orders forbidding unauthorized disclosure of trade secrets and redact their published opinions.
 Both the Uniform Trade Secrets Act (UTSA) and the federal Defend Trade Secrets Act (DTSA) authorize these and similar precautions to safeguard trade secrets during litigation.

 A trade secret protection plan should be in writing and reflect reasonable efforts to safeguard your organization’s trade secrets.
 The following safety measures can be included in a trade secret protection policy:

 Trade secret misappropriation claims can be complex and technical.
-But our Houston business attorneys can help.
+But our trade secret attorneys can help.
 We are experienced in both defending and prosecuting claims for trade secret misappropriation in Texas state courts and federal courts.
-We invite you to contact us and learn more.
+We invite you to contact us.